YuanchenZhou/jet_dataset_distillation/README.md

-This work is currently done for a school course project.
+This work is currently for a school course project.
 These are scripts of dataset distillation for jet tagging, and they don't seem to work very well.

 The Quark/Gluon jets dataset will be automatically downloaded when running the scripts